 - Receive a site introduction before flying at Mission.
 Pilots may contact a member of the Site Introduction Team by emailing:

-On a trial basis in 2020 and 2021, Intermediate-rated pilots who meet additional requirements, can fly at Mission Ridge under a temporary agreement with the EBRPD in 2020.
+On a trial basis in 2020 and 2021, Intermediate-rated pilots who meet additional requirements, can fly at Mission Ridge under a provisional agreement with the EBRPD.
 In addition to meeting the requirements outlined in the Site Procedures, Intermediate-rated pilots must meet the following requirements to fly at Mission:

 - Document in their log books an additional 20 hours of flight time beyond the minimum flight time required for the Intermediate rating.